Disha0903/dikold_ml_project_2023/README.md

 # dikold_ml_project_2023
 This is my project "Using spatial cross validation strategies to mitigate optimistic bias due to Spatial Autocorrelation (SAC)".

+This research addresses blocking cross-validation methods to avoid inaccurate results due to the dependence of environmental predictors.
+Different methods of blocking cross-validation were considered to optimize their parameters in the prediction of a species' habitat suitability.
+In experiment six models with spatial, B-LOO and random CV were used.

 In experiment I used spatial CV with different sizes of block, B-LOO and random: